openmc-dev/openmc/docs/source/usersguide/settings.rst

 -------------------------

-If the custom source may be used with parameters at a variety of values then it may be necessary to serialize the source to an appropriate format (XML, JSON, etc.) in order to avoid recompiling the source library for each run.
-This is supported by defining the ``source_sampling`` function with an additional parameter that receives the serialized form of the source:
+If the custom source may be used with parameters at a variety of values then it may be necessary to serialize the source to an appropriate format in order to avoid recompiling the source library for each run.
+This is supported by defining the ``source_sampling`` function with an additional parameter that receives the parameters used to build the source:

 .. code-block:: c++

-   // you must have external C linkage here extern "C" openmc::Particle::Bank sample_source(uint64_t* seed, char* serialized_source) {
+   // you must have external C linkage here extern "C" openmc::Particle::Bank sample_source(uint64_t* seed, const char* parameters) {
      // function to deserialize the source
-     SerializedSource source = SerializedSource::from_xml(serialized_source);
+     SerializedSource source = SerializedSource::from_string(parameters);

      openmc::Particle::Bank particle;
      // wgt